 Whether you wish to be inside or outside the loop is perhaps the first decision you should make.
 Next, decide which is the best neighborhood for you based on your lifestyle.
-Like any city, it’s important to steer clear of dangerous neighborhoods in Houston depending on your comfort level.
+Like any city, it’s important to steer clear of dangerous neighborhoods.
 Most commonly, Houston natives will stress to you the importance of picking an area to live that is close to where you’ll be spending most of your time.

 Best Houston Neighborhoods:

-- Garden Oaks / Oak Forest — Located in the Inner Loop, residents pride themselves on being hip “Inner-Loopers” in this Houston neighborhood.
-If you like to go out to an eclectic wine bar or pub after work, this might be the town for you.
+- The Heights — Located in the Inner Loop, residents pride themselves on being hip “Inner-Loopers” in this Houston neighborhood.
+If you like to go out to an eclectic wine bar or pub after work, this might be the part of town for you.

-- East Downtown — This niche neighborhood is very urban and was initially filled with Chinese and Vietnamese immigrants.
+- East Downtown (or EaDo) — This niche neighborhood is very urban and was initially filled with Chinese and Vietnamese immigrants.
 When these immigrants resettled elsewhere in the 90’s, this region was plagued with vacant buildings and businesses.
-But thanks to some savvy developers, the area is seeing a considerable revitalization and is working to become an essential residential sector of downtown.
+But thanks to some savvy developers, the area is seeing a considerable revitalization, vibrant street art, and has become essential residential sector of downtown.